lyxell/logifix/README.md

 <ul> </ul>

+## What is Logifix?

+Logifix is an analysis-guided rewrite system for Java source code.
+This means that you define (or use predefined) analyses and transformations that all work together to improve your code.
+Transformations are chained and combined automatically by the rewrite engine.
+The analyses and transformations are written in the highly declarative logic-based language Datalog.

+<ul> </ul>

 ## Features

 ### Intelligent equational reasoning

 Logifix is more than a search-and-replace system.
-It performs rewrites in multiple steps and achieves intelligent equational reasoning by building articulation points in the rewrite graph.
+It performs rewrites in multiple steps and can achieve intelligent equational reasoning by building articulation points in the rewrite graph.

 ### Speed